A Interactive Virtual Reality Experience

 Navigated By An Intelligent System

-+ Selected into ACM SIGGRAPH 2019 ART GALLERY
+ACM SIGGRAPH ART GALLERY Los Angeles, 2019

-+ Exhibited in M.A.D.E End of Year Show, at UCSB
+M.A.D.E End of Year Show, CNSI Santa Barbara, 2019

-Virtual Reality Art Installation
+Virtual Reality Experience

 Screen Recording of A visitor's experience

 The current AI technique allows a neural network to recognize over 20 thousand different categories of objects.
 Meanwhile, countless neural networks are trained for different applications that the outputs of each neural network is a unique projection of its own understanding of the real world.
 Regardless of the complexity of the projection, it shapes the “world value” of the neutral network it belongs.
 Therefore, an interesting question arises as to what ground truth is in the modern AI age, given the fact that the most complex neural network model cannot inclusively represent the real world.
-This VR project tries to address this question by providing an immersive responsive experience to evoke people’s awareness of regrading values and beliefs.
+LAVIN tries to address this question by providing an immersive responsive experience to evoke people’s awareness of regrading values and beliefs.